 Because of the needs of the students involved, extra support from Professionals is essential for proper planning and implementation of interventions.
-The School Board must be willing to see involvement with the NSC as part of the role and responsibility of the Board Professionals.

 Creation and Involvement of an NSC Core Team:

 The NSC Core Team would consist of those involved with the functioning of the NSC.